 - ½ a cup (4 ounces) juice or soda

-	To learn about the amount of carbs in the foods you commonly eat, look on the nutrition label under “carbohydrate”.
+To learn about the amount of carbs in the foods you commonly eat, look at the nutrition label under “carbohydrate”.

-	It is also important to pay attention to serving size on the label.
+It is also important to pay attention to the serving size on the label.

 Something may seem low carb, but you may be accidentally eating several servings!

 Meats, cheese, and fats like butter and oil have no carbs.
 Nuts and avocados have a small amount of carbs.